needle-di/needle-di/apps/docs/advanced/tree-shaking.md

 }); // [!code --]
 ```

-This basically enables [auto-binding](/concepts/binding#auto-binding): there is no need anymore to manually register
-this token in your container.
-Since it holds a factory function, the container can automatically construct it when you obtain it for the first time.
+This effectively enables [auto-binding](/concepts/binding#auto-binding): since the token holds a factory function, the container will automatically
+construct it when you obtain it for the first time.

 But more importantly, this will make your token **tree-shakeable**: when there are no references to your injection
 token, everything associated with your token will be removed from your bundle.